-There will be a final project in this course which accounts for 20% of the overall course grade and which will be completed during the last month of the course, after both of the major group programming assignments have wrapped up.
+There will be a final project in this course which accounts for 20% of the overall course grade and which will be completed during the last month of the course, after both of the major programming assignments have wrapped up.
 In particular, students will work in groups to create a 2D video game using shaders.
 The video game must have the following components:

 - The game must use geometry in some way

 - The game must have a at least one interesting graphical effect using shaders.
 Please visit shadertoy.com for inspiration.